Content-Based Search for Deep Generative Models

+Even though we cannot compute the expectation inside \refeq{text_exp_sup} in closed form, we can estimate this quantity by sampling from $p(\imclip | \g)$ and computing an empirical average.
+We call this method \texttt{\mc}.
+To further speed up model retrieval, we provide an approximation for \refeq{text_exp_sup} -- the \texttt{\firstmom} method.

-To make computation more efficient, we provide ways to approximate Equation~\ref{eq:text_exp_sup}.
-First, we derive a point estimation at the first moment of the model distribution.
+\myparagraph{\firstmom\ Method.} We derive a point estimation at the first moment of the model distribution.
 Specifically, we estimate the mean of the normalized CLIP image features.
-(As discussed in the main text, since CLIP features are learned to be magnitude-invariant, we normalize CLIP features in all of our methods.)
+(Since CLIP features are learned to be magnitude-invariant, we normalize CLIP features in all of our methods.)
 Here, we can approximate the feature distribution using a Dirac delta function, where $p(\imclip | \g) \sim \delta(\imclip - \mu_\mi)$. $\mu_\mi$ is the first moment of the distribution, where $\mu_\mi = \mathbb{E}_{\imclip \sim p(\imclip | \gi)}\left[h\right]$.
 With this approximation, we can rewrite Equation~\ref{eq:text_exp_sup} as:

-Since the exponential mapping and temperature mapping is a monotonically increasing function, we can further simplify the expression to be our \firstmom\ method in the main text:
+Since the exponential mapping and temperature mapping are monotonically increasing functions, we can further simplify the expression to be our \firstmom\ method: